lmicovic/spring-chat-application/README.md

 1. Run Application in Eclise IDE:
 Application is autoconfigured and ready to run.
-	- Import project to Eclipse IDE workspace.
+	- Import project to E workspace.
 	- Run Application by:
 		- Right Click on Application.java file in workspace tree from Eclipse IDE.
 		- Run as/ Java Application